RinMinase/anidb-be/README.md

 5. Modify the ENV file with the **necessary configuration values**

-6. Clear the Laravel config cache, then run the database migrations
+6. Generate a random hex any length key from any software of preference.
+You may use the exxample below.

     ```
+    openssl rand -hex 32
+    ```

+7. Add the generated key from Step 6 to `APP_REGISTRATION_ROOT_PASSWORD` in the ENV (`.env`) file.
+This step is REQUIRED to create admin users.

+8. Clear the Laravel config cache, then run the database migrations
+    ```
     php artisan config:clear
     php artisan migrate:fresh --seed
     ```

-6. Fire up your browser and go to `localhost`.
+9. Fire up your browser and go to `localhost`.

 **Note:**
 If you need to access the container run, `docker-compose exec php bash`